 Just because the contract is about to end, it doesn’t mean your work is done.
 In fact, the following steps might be the most important things you can do to get positive feedback.

 - Ask for 5-star feedback (if you deserve it).
 I always ask for 5-star feedback if it is deserved.
 You will be surprised at how well this actually works.

 - Leave thoughtful feedback for the client.
 If the client treated me fairly, I typically reciprocate with a nice review.
 I’ve been fortunate enough to have many great clients on oDesk.
 Leaving a nice review certainly doesn’t hurt your chances of getting re-hired again in the future.

-It’s never too late to polish up your oDesk feedback score.
+It’s never too late to polish up your Upwork feedback score.
 Even if a few of your past contracts have turned into bad feedback, you can still learn from your mistakes and strive for better future results.
 With a little hard work, your score will begin to improve, leading to more opportunities on oDesk.
 Just never give up.

 Feel free to share your feedback-building tips by commenting below.

 Matt Keener is President of Keener Marketing Solutions, LLC and is also the author of the book, Executive in Sweatpants: A Handbook for Launching Your Work from Home Career.
 The book has reached #1 on several Amazon bestseller lists.
 Visit his blog for helpful tips on managing online workers, growing virtual teams, and more, and follow Matt on Twitter @ExecInSweats.